garrdbyrd/MonoGame-Example/dev-diary.md

 I'm kind of tempted to write a VS Code extension that just launches `mgcb-editor` at the click of a button because I can never remember what it's called.
 Maybe putting it in this file will help me remember, even though it's already in the README.

 I was thinking that each chunk would have its own background for some reason.
 Obviously it just makes way more sense to add a `Texture2D Background` to `LevelObject`.
 Parallax will be much easier.

+### 2023-12-14
+No real progress today but breaks are nice.
+Here is a transcription for some calculations I did earlier.

+Regarding graphics/resolution/etc. all calculations are for 1920/1080.
+These are done to calculate the relative pixel size of various games.

+**Celeste:**
+- 6x6 pixels
+- 320x180 resolution
+- player: 13x17 pixels (roughly) [78x102 real pixels]

+**Blasphemous**
+- 3x3 pixels
+- 640x360 resolution
+- Traffic cone head is too big for a reasonable calculation

+**FEZ**
+Standard:
+- 3x3 pixels
+- 320x180 resolution
+- player: 13x19 pixels (roughly) [39x57 real pixels]

+Zoomed-In Rooms;
+- 6x6 pixels
+- 320x180 resolution
+- player: 13x19 pixels (roughly) [78x114 real pixels]

+**The Binding of Isaac: Rebirth**
+- 4x4 pixels
+- 480x270 resolution
+- Forget to measure, player size could be easily found

+So far I'm going with 3x3 pixels.
+I will have to figure out how to make 3x3 pixels behave as such.
+That is, so there are no "in-between pixels".
+I am very tired.